Across the year at Boundary, our learning continues beyond the classroom and the normal school day as we offer a variety of extra-curricular clubs.

 The Drama Club provides children with confidence in public speaking, listening and teaching them the importance of teamwork.
 The club also teaches children to be reliable and learn to commit their time to the performance.
-We demonstrate ideas such as space, rhythm, hand-eye co-ordination and balance.
+We demonstrate ideas such as space, rhythm, hand-eye coordination and balance.
 We work towards building children’s self-awareness, self-esteem and body awareness.

-Board Game Club - Years 5 and 6
+Board Game Club (Years 5 & 6)

 Board games are not only fun, as an added bonus, board games are also rich in learning opportunities.
 They satisfy your child’s competitive urges and the desire to master new skills and concepts, such as:

-- number and shape recognition, grouping and counting
+- Number and shape recognition, grouping and counting

-- letter recognition and reading
+- Letter recognition and reading

-- visual perception and colour recognition
+- Visual perception and colour recognition

-- eye-hand co-ordination and manual dexterity
+- Eye-hand coordination and manual dexterity

-Games don’t need to be overtly academic to be educational, however.
-Just by virtue of playing them, board games can teach important social skills, such as communicating verbally, sharing, waiting, taking turns, and enjoying interaction with others.
+Games don’t need to be overly academic to be educational, however.
+Just by virtue of playing them, board games can teach important social skills, such as communicating verbally, sharing, waiting, taking turns, and enjoying the interaction with others.
 Board games can foster the ability to focus, and lengthen your child’s attention span by encouraging the completion of an exciting, enjoyable game.

-Drawing and Colouring Mindfulness Club -
+Drawing and Colouring Mindfulness Club

 Paying more attention to the present moment – to your own thoughts and feelings, and to the world around you – can improve your mental wellbeing.
 This awareness is known as “mindfulness”.
 Mindfulness can help us to enjoy life more and understand ourselves better.
 It is proven to improve a child’s ability to focus and can be a great help in times of stress when used as a way to calm down.
 Just like adults, children in our current world are busy, tired and easily distracted and often lack the time in their busy schedules to just ‘be’.
 Research has shown that teaching children to practice mindfulness allows them to pause and get a sense of what they need at that moment in time.
-They learn not hide their feelings but understand themselves and others better which we feel at Boundary links to our Behaviour and PSHE work where we strive to empower our children to identify their own feelings.
+They learn not to hide their feelings but understand themselves and others better which we feel at Boundary links to our Behaviour and PSHE work where we strive to empower our children to identify their own feelings.